aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 ## Usage

-1. When prompted, select one of the three modes (or press Enter to select High-Accuracy Mode):
+1. When prompted, select one of the five modes (or press Enter to select High-Accuracy Mode):

+   **With Screenshot Correction:**
    - Option 1: High-Accuracy Mode (gpt-4o-transcribe + GPT-4.1) - Best quality, but slower
    - Option 2: Fast-Processing Mode (gpt-4o-mini models) - Quicker results, best for clear speakers

+   **Without Correction (Transcription Only):**
    - Option 3: Real-time Mode (gpt-4o-transcribe, no correction) - Instant transcription
+   - Option 4: Transcription-Only (High-Accuracy) - Uses gpt-4o-transcribe, no correction
+   - Option 5: Transcription-Only (Fast) - Uses gpt-4o-mini-transcribe, no correction

 2. Press Ctrl+Q to start recording your speech:
-   - In High-Accuracy and Fast-Processing modes, this will capture a screenshot of your current screen
+   - In screenshot modes (1 & 2), this will capture a screenshot of your current screen
-   - In Real-time Mode, a small floating window will appear showing the live transcription
+   - In Real-time Mode (3), a small floating window will appear showing the live transcription
+   - In Transcription-Only modes (4 & 5), no screenshot is captured

 3. Press Ctrl+Q again to stop recording and get the transcription:
-   - In High-Accuracy and Fast-Processing modes, the audio will be transcribed and then corrected using the screenshot
+   - In modes with screenshot correction (1 & 2), the audio will be transcribed and corrected
-   - In Real-time Mode, the transcription is finalized and the live display window closes
+   - In modes without correction (3, 4, 5), the transcription is returned without further processing

 4. The transcription will automatically be copied to your clipboard and pasted wherever your cursor is.